cvxgrp/cvxbson/book/docs/index.md

 of numpy arrays as fast as possible.
 Our current implementation is converting numpy arrays to pyarrow tensors and then to bson.

-There might be faster ways to achieve this goal and we are open to suggestions and pull requests.
+There might be faster ways to achieve this goal.
+We are open to suggestions and pull requests.

 We recommend using json files to transfer configurations and small amounts of data.